 Each church within the Parish may elect two members to serve on Deanery Synod.
-However, the Deanery Synod did not meet in 2023.
-It has however resumed business in 2024 and its activities will be reported to the 2024 APCM.
+However, the Deanery Synod did not meet in 2022.
+It has however resumed business in 2023 and its activities will be reported to the 2024 APCM.

-In addition to this, one member of the PCC, Neal Harvey, serves on both Deanery Synod, and was elected by the Deanery Synod to serve on the Diocesan Synod.
+In addition to this, one member of the PCC, Neal Harvey, serves on the Deanery Synod, and was elected by the Deanery Synod to serve on the Diocesan Synod.

 Charles Esdale